ObjectiveSubject/oakland-pattern-portfolio/docs/developers.md

 ---

+## Big Ideas

+A few of the big ideas behind this design system include:

+* **The gutter.** The space between grid columns is equal to the space between the the wordmark and the left bar of the logo.
+At the default size this equals 20px (or 1.25rem).
+* **Bottom margins.** In almost all cases, we try to create vertical space using bottom margins.
+This makes it easier to maintain vertical rhythm and avoids issues with collapsing margins.
+* **Rems.** In almost all cases, rems are used for font sizes and spacing so that we can shrink and magnifying everything uniformly for small or x-large breakpoints respectively.
+The base font-size is set in px in `_base.scss`.
+* **BEM-like.** While not adhering strictly to BEM for CSS classes, we use hyphen-separated, descriptive class names like `.header-actions` and `.header-nav-button`.

+There are more specific details on rems and class naming below.

+---

 ## Container

 Center your page's contents with a `.container`.
 A container can be placed inside an element like a `<header>` or any other element that should stretch to the max body width of 1200px.